fdorg/flashdevelop/FlashDevelop/Bin/Debug/Projects/190 ActionScript 3 - AIR Mobile AS3 App/AIR_iOS_readme.txt

 	Note: if are testing your application for performance, always package for release (see step 7.)

 	6.a.
 Build/Debug on device
-	- edit 'Run.bat' and change the run target 'goto desktop' by 'goto ios-debug'
+	- edit 'bat\RunApplication.bat' and change the run target 'goto desktop' by 'goto ios-debug'
 	- build as usual (Ctrl+Enter or F5) to package
 	- you'll still have to manually upload & run the app on the device
 	- the application should connect to FlashDevelop interactive debugger as usual

 	6.b.
 Debug occasionally on device
 	- Debug-build from FlashDevelop (F8)
-	- run 'PackageApp.bat' to package and install a debug version of the application
+	- run 'bat\PackageApplication.bat' to package and install a debug version of the application
 	- start FlashDevelop debugger: Debug > Start Remote Session
 	- start the application on device
 	- the application should connect to FlashDevelop interactive debugger as usual